claby2/mouse-track/README.md

-# mouse-track
+# Mouse Track
-Tracks and displays mouse position.
+Track, display, and graph the position of a mouse cursor.